cashubtc/nuts/XX.md

 - `receiver_stage1`
 - `sender_stage1_refund`

-The `retry_counter` is incremented until a valid scalar is found, i.e. one in the range `1 <= s < n` where `n` is the secp256k1 group order.
+The `channel_secret` is the raw 32-byte HMAC key. `retry_counter` starts at `0` and increments through `255`; its decimal representation uses base-10 ASCII without leading zeros.
+Interpret `r_candidate` as an unsigned big-endian integer.
+It is valid only when `1 <= r_candidate < n`, where `n` is the secp256k1 group order; it MUST NOT be reduced modulo `n`.
+The first valid candidate is used.
+If all 256 candidates are invalid, channel construction fails.

-That scalar is then applied directly to the relevant party's pubkey, with BIP-340 parity handling, to derive the blinded pubkey.
+The selected scalar is then applied directly to the relevant party's pubkey, with BIP-340 parity handling, to derive the blinded pubkey.
 While Alice and Charlie know the tweaks that are applied, the mint (Bob) does not.